How to Use Smith Mountain Lake Channel Markers (2026)

 G – Gills Creek

 Report missing markers, light outages or other safety issues to TLAC at (540) 721-4400 or [email protected].

 Long-time SML boaters may recall the challenges of navigating the lake back when markers were sparse.
 Over the years, more than 200 authorized navigational aids have been added.
 Appalachian Power Company maintains these markers on main channels and creeks, while the Tri-County Lake Administrative Commission (TLAC) oversees shoal, and obstruction and no-wake buoys elsewhere.

-Use Extra Caution at Night
+Use Extra Caution When Boating at Night on Smith Mountain Lake

 Despite a robust marking system, boaters must stay alert to avoid disorientation—especially after dark.
 Meandering shorelines and obstructed lines of sight can make navigation tricky, even in familiar areas.